MoritzR/fints2ledger/README.md

 ```

 ### Template File
-A template file with the name `template.txt' will be automaticall generated.
+A template file with the name `template.txt` will be automaticall generated.
 It will be user to create the ledger entries.
 It looks something like
 ```
 {date} {payee} {posting} {purpose}